megaease/easemesh/docs/install.md

 ### Install CoreDNS

+NOTICE: Installing EaseMesh didacated CoreDNS will cover original CoreDNS spec and config in kube-system.

 If you want to support pure spring-boot (without spring-cloud suite) application or non-Java languages, installing EaseMesh dedicated CoreDNS is a must.
 It's very easy to do it:

 ```bash